 Research: Making it possible to do play sufficiency

-Making it possible to do Play Sufficiency: Exploring the conditions that support local authorities to secure sufficient opportunities for children in Wales to play presents a summary of findings from a research study carried out by Dr Wendy Russell (Senior Lecturer in Play and Playwork), Mike Barclay and Ben Tawil (Ludicology), and Charlotte Derry (Playful Places).
+Making it possible to do Play Sufficiency: Exploring the conditions that support local authorities to secure sufficient opportunities for children in Wales to play presents findings from a research study carried out by Dr Wendy Russell, Mike Barclay, Ben Tawil, and Charlotte Derry.
 It also includes 26 report cards of examples of actions taken to support children’s play.
-Each example aims to show the unique contexts, processes and people involved, but may offer adaptable ideas for those working to support children’s play.

 This research study builds on three previous studies that saw the Play Sufficiency Duty as a matter of paying attention to the conditions that support children’s ability to find time and space to play.
 The current study took this principle back a level, focusing on the conditions that support local authorities to take actions in support of children’s opportunities to play.